9 Female Celebrities Who Deflected Cannabis Stigma

 There are an increasing number of women both working in cannabis and opening up about their consumption, and along with that has come a wider variety of products that appeal to consumers beyond the stereotypical “weed bro.”

-In honor of this welcome industry-wide shift, we’ve rounded up six female celebrities who’ve gone public about their cannabis consumption during the height of stigma.
+In honor of this welcome industry-wide shift, we’ve rounded up nine female celebrities who’ve gone public about their cannabis consumption during the height of stigma.
 Whether this was by accident or on purpose, these women have trail-blazed a path for others to be open and honest about their consumption, and that is worthy of some recognition and gratitude.

 1. Jessica Alba